Luuoce/MACFE-Firmware-2026/README.md

 * Microsoft Visual C++ (Should be installed together with Visual Studio 2022)

 # Compilation
-Compile using the developer command prompt from Visual Studio 2022 and the .cpp file Navigate to the folder containing the .cpp
+Compile using the developer command prompt from Visual Studio 2022 and the .cpp file

+Tutorial:
+1. Navigate to the file directory containing the .cpp
+2. Enter:
 > cl /EHsc helloWorld.cpp
 This command will create helloWorld.exe

 # Running the Program